DillanR1/Tamagotchi/README.md

 In this game, the pets needs will increase based on an internal timer.
 If any of the pets needs (hunger, sleepiness, and boredom) reaches "10" on the respective in-game counter, the pet will die.
 If the pet dies, refresh the browser and start again.

-Note: in current version, pet will not die when the threshold is met, and there are numerous other issues.
-I.E. the backgrounds will not load.
-This current version displays core functionality, but little else (for now).

 Button guide:
 "Turn lights off" corresponds with sleep